sohamtriveous/Incentiviral/android/README.md

 ```

 ##Checking for Rewards
-To check for rewards, please call the checkCurrentRewards method
+To check for rewards, please call the checkCurrentRewards method which is handled asynchronously
 ```java
 Incentiviral.checkCurrentRewards(new RewardsListener() {
   @Override